-Goal 3.
-Partnerships, Education, Information Build partnerships and networks that leverage effective public education efforts and facilitate the sharing of information, Partnerships are the foundation of Finger Lakes PRISM.
-Partners and communication networks are vital to effective education, outreach and advancement in the prevention and management of IS.
-SLF Campaign The PRISM has delivered outreach materials to partners across the Finger Lakes.
+The PRISM has delivered outreach materials to partners across the Finger Lakes.
 The SLF map shows the diverse stakeholder base for these materials.
 Other key partners include Broome County Parks (BCP), Binghamton University (BU), and the Broome Cornell Cooperative Extension (CCE).
-Since March 2021, PRISM has delivered presentations to the BU Urban Ecology course (n=40), BU interns working at BCP (n=6), and CCE Master Gardener program (n=89).
-Federal, State, and Regional Participation The Finger Lakes PRISM participates in a wide variety of federal, state, and regional projects for such IS issues as Hydrilla management, hemlock woolly adelgid containment, and SLF updates as well as participating in national meetings such as the Great Lakes Panel on Aquatic Nuisance Species (ANS) and the ANS Task Force.
-Our Great Lakes Basin Starry Stonewort (SSW) Collaborative has made huge inroads with key activities such as: hosting four webinars engaging 149 people from across the Great Lakes on topics such as SSW impacts on ecosystems as well as control and management techniques such as chemical treatment and Diver Assisted Suction Harvesting (DASH).
+Since March 2021, PRISM has delivered SLF presentations to the BU Urban Ecology course (n=40), BU interns working at BCP (n=6), and CCE Master Gardener program (n=89).

+Federal, State, and Regional Participation

+In 2021-2022, the Finger Lakes PRISM participated in a wide variety of federal, state, and regional projects addressing issues as Hydrilla management, hemlock woolly adelgid containment, and SLF as well as contributing to national meetings such as the Great Lakes Panel on Aquatic Nuisance Species (ANS) and the ANS Task Force.

+The FLI Starry Stonewort (SSW) Collaborative made huge inroads with key activities such as: hosting four webinars, which engaged 149 people from across the Great Lakes basin.
+Webinar topics varied widely from SSW impacts on ecosystems to control and management techniques such as chemical treatment and Diver Assisted Suction Harvesting (DASH).

-Map of Locations the PRISM has Delivered SLF Outreach Materials to as of 11/9.
+Map of Locations the PRISM has Delivered SLF Outreach Materials to as of 11/9/21.
 Each Color represents a different type of organization (Dark Red - Cidery, Magenta - Winery, Orange - Brewery, Yellow - CCE, Green - Environmental, Blue - University, Purple - Government, Black - For Profit, Grey - Misc.)